 The marketing funnel has three stages: Top of Funnel, Middle of Funnel, and Bottom of Funnel.
 The numbers are higher in the TOF stage.
 The quality of prospects increases as prospects move through the funnel.
 Learn more by reading Effective Digital Marketing Funnels Balance Traffic, Trust, and Value.

 An effective marketing funnel recognizes that its purpose is relationship building.
 Start by attracting prospects by tapping into their needs.
 Build a relationship with them by exchanging value by stimulating mid-funnel microtransactions.
 The interplay of marketing tactics and relationship marketing principles is described in this post, Use Relationship Marketing Principles for More Effective Marketing and Sales Funnels.

 Mid funnel marketing is the deliberate attempt to stimulate microtransactions of increasing value between qualified prospects and your brand or service.
 Mid-funnel marketing provides a path for top-of-funnel prospects to the final sale.
 Mid-funnel marketing builds trust which fosters long-term customers.

 The value and importance of mid-funnel marketing are vastly underestimated.
-Most marketers focus mainly on growing awareness and generating leads, forgetting that a potential customer might need an extra push to actually purchase your product or service.
-A carefully executed mid-funnel marketing strategy can help drive conversions and nurture long-lasting relationships.
+Most marketers focus mainly on growing awareness and generating leads, forgetting that a top-of-funnel lead might need additional encouragement to actually purchase your product or service.
+A carefully executed mid-funnel marketing strategy will help drive high-quality conversions and nurture long-lasting relationships.